 We’ve mentioned a few customization options in the features section above, but let’s dive a little deeper into the flexibility of these two platforms.
 After all, there are a lot of e-commerce stores, and if you want yours to be successful, it will need to stand out from the crowd.

 With Shopify, most of the flexibility you get is through its various themes.
-There are over 100 options, both free and premium, each with their own unique look and layout.
+There are about 70 options (both free and premium) their own unique look and layout.
 Some come in multiple styles, so you can pick the version that’s best for your store.
 Once you choose a theme, you can customize it by changing the colors, fonts, and imagery to match your unique branding and vision.
 Certain themes come with additional customizable options, though most will not enable you to make radical changes.

 On the other hand, WooCommerce is a WordPress plugin, so it benefits from the flexibility offered by both platforms.
 With WordPress alone, you can customize just about every aspect of your site using themes, plugins, and coding if you’re comfortable with it.
 Plus, there’s a dedicated community that creates new content for WooCommerce stores every day.
 This includes hundreds of specific WooCommerce themes and plenty of independently-developed WooCommerce plugins.

 In short, WooCommerce is the clear winner here.
 Don’t get us wrong — Shopify is a fairly flexible platform.
 However, you can only do so much to alter the functionality and appearance of your site.
 With WooCommerce and WordPress, the sky’s the limit!